BPLIM/Workshops/Data/IBACH/MAY25/iBACH_manual_MAY25.md

 > **Access**: This dataset is also made available by [BELab data laboratory](https://www.bde.es/wbe/en/para-ciudadano/servicios/belab/).

 > **New in this extraction**: Data for 2023 is now available for Portugal and Spain.
-The Portuguese iBACH data was revised for the period 2019-2022 and a new classification for the variable `dregio` was introduced for the whole period (NUTS III - version 2024).
+The Spanish iBACH data for 2022 and the Portuguese iBACH data for 2019-2022 were updated.
+A new classification for the variable `dregio` was introduced for the whole period (NUTS III - version 2024).

 # Geographical Coverage